Skip to content

 Args:

-path (str): The path to save the output.
-The path should end with .gif, .avi, .mp4 or .webm.
-If no file extension is specified, .gif is automatically added.
+path (str): The destination file path.
+Must end with .gif, .avi, .mp4, or .webm.
+If no extension is provided, defaults to .gif.

-show (bool, optional): If True, the resulting animation will be shown in the Jupyter notebook.
-Defaults to False.
+show (bool, optional): If `True`, displays the generated animation inline in the notebook.

 Raises:

-ValueError: If the path contains an unrecognized file extension.
+ValueError: If `path` contains an unsupported file extension.

 Example: